plone/svn-migrate/README.rst

 Setup
 =====

-You need to have libsvn-dev, qmake and qt-sqk installed for svn2git to be compiled.
+You need to have libsvn-dev, qmake and qt-sdk installed for svn2git to be compiled.
 Don't try this on a non-Linux OS, it won't work.

 We'll need SVN mirrors of all three plone.org repositories.
 This will take